luiszink/Kniffel/README.md

 4. **Winning:** The player with the highest score at the end of all rounds wins the game.

-## Contribution
-**Note:** Currently, we are not accepting contributions as the project is still under development for educational purposes at HTWG Konstanz.

 ## Contact
-For questions, feedback, or support, please contact us at [your.email@htwg-konstanz.de](mailto:your.email@htwg-konstanz.de).
+For questions, feedback, or support, please contact us at [your.email@htwg-konstanz.de](mailto:lu121zin@htwg-konstanz.de).

-Enjoy the game! 🎲🏆
+Enjoy the game! 🎲🏆🎲